RuanCardoso/UnInspector/README.md

 ## ✨ Key Features
 - **Official Omni Networking Integration**
-  Optimized workflow for multiplayer and networked projects.
+  Optimized workflow for multiplayer and networked projects with Omni.

 - **Bug Fixes & Stability Improvements**
-  Enhanced compatibility for Unity 2022+ and modern .NET versions.
+  Enhanced compatibility for Unity 2021+ and modern .NET versions.

 - **New Inspector Attributes**
   Exclusive attributes for network data and observable collections.

 - **Serializable ObservableDictionary**
   Full support for observable dictionaries with serialization and runtime change events.

-- **Legacy Project Compatible**
-  Can replace Tri-Inspector in existing projects without rework.

 ---